milon/one-problem-a-day/source/_posts/2022/07-July/same-tree.md

         return False
 ```

 We are traversing the thee once, so time complexity is `O(n)`.
-The call stack of the recursion can also store the whole tree in worst case scenerio, so the space complexity will also be `O(n)`.
+The call stack of the recursion can store the whole tree in worst case scenerio, which is actually the height of the tree, that means space complexity will be `O(log(n))`.